ridmeh/SDCar-LaneMarking/README.md

 ## Self driving car - Lane Marking
 ## My pipeline discussion

 Step 1: Converted the images to grayscale

 Step 2: Did the Gaussian Blur

 Step 3: Canny

-Step 4: Hough Line : It is important to look at min_line_length/max_line_gap Step 5: Region of Interest selection
+Step 4: Hough Line : It is important to look at min_line_length/max_line_gap

+Step 5: Region of Interest selection

 Step 6: Canny again

-Step 7: Hough Lines again ( this is done to collect vertices in limited scope and do a min/max function) Step 8: Weighted Image call
+Step 7: Hough Lines again ( this is done to collect vertices in limited scope and do a min/max function)

+Step 8: Weighted Image call

 ![picture](allimages.png)

-After testing with the images, tested with VIDEO file and it looked good.
-Worked on the interpolation code
-After testing with the images, it comes out with some lines which are not intentional.
-Also running in video it is not smooth.
-I need to keep working on this and see what is causing extra lines.
+After testing with the images, tested with VIDEO file and it looked good for the submission.
+I could think of improving it later to find the min/max in the list of vertices collected in hugh transformation 2 with that I will be able to remove some assumptions of fixed pixels with respect to X along max left lane and min right lane.
+I could also use/reactive the interpolation code that I orignally submitted.

 2 functions for drawline
-1. drawline : This is currently used .
+1. draw_line : This is currently used .
 It has some extra lines.
-2. drawline1 : This can be used to see data without extrapolating.
-It looks cool.
+2. draw2_line : calculates min/max and plot lines

 ## Few possible shortcomings
 	1. I have used fixed values for extrapolating, trying to fit the line on curve will be an issue